 You will probably be asked to cut down on fatty foods and to eat a healthy diet.
-This is especially important if the cause was gallstones and your gallbladder hasn’t been removed.
+This is especially important if the cause was gallstones and your gallbladder has not been removed.
 Drinking plenty of clear fluid, like water, will also help prevent another attack.

-If the cause of your pancreatitis was alcohol, you will need to stop drinking completely.
+If the cause of the pancreatitis was alcohol, you will need to stop drinking completely.
 You should also quit smoking, as this is another cause of pancreatitis.